 Blue Ventures has long endeavoured to work in ways that provide a concerted response to the widespread social injustices that have plagued conservation in recent history.
-We believe that promoting equality, diversity and inclusion (EDI) in this space will not only respond to these injustices, but create a more nuanced and impactful conservation movement, led by organisations that are effective as a direct result of the diversity of their teams and the autonomy of the communities they serve.
+We believe that promoting diversity, equality and inclusion (DEI) in this space will not only respond to these injustices, but create a more nuanced and impactful conservation movement, led by organisations that are effective as a direct result of the diversity of their teams and the autonomy of the communities they serve.

 Our founding mission and values stand for empowerment and community mobilisation.
 Despite holding these values uppermost in what we do, we acknowledge that injustices and inequalities are evident throughout our work, our organisation and our sector.